tushargoel86/playing-with-microservices-using-crypto/README.md

 	}
 ```

+Internally authnetication manager call the user service class(CustomUserDetailsService) to find the user details using username.
+CustomUserDetailsService uses JPA repository to find the details.
 Once user is authenticated we need to return token (JWT)

-Structure of JWT: JWT contains following things:
+Structure of JWT:

+JWT contains following things:
 	    1) Expiry time
 	    2) Username
 	    3) Role assign to the user